aces/Loris/modules/imaging_browser/README.md

     - This permission gives the user access to all scans in the database

 imaging_browser_view_site
-    - This permission gives the user access to scans from their own site only
+    - This permission gives the user access to scans from their own site(s) only

 imaging_browser_phantom_allsites
     - This permission gives the user access to phantom, but not candidate, scans